The IEP Meeting: 5 Reasons NOT to Dismiss the General Education Teacher

 1. Knowledge of the Curriculum

-One of the real disadvantages to working in a self-contained settings is that you are often separated off from the grade level staff meetings and curriculum planning.
-There is only so much time in the day and attending grade-level planning meetings is difficult with students from multiple grades.
+Self-contained teachers often feel planning meetings is difficult with students from multiple grades.
 However, thinking about how the student is performing in relation to that grade level curriculum is important.
 Do we know that many of our students are not on grade level?
 Of course…that’s special education.
-However, talking about what the curriculum expects throughout the day and what is expected of the students is critical when prioritizing academic skills and making decisions about instruction.
+However, it is critical to talk about what the curriculum expects throughout the day and what is expected of the students when prioritizing academic skills and making decisions about instruction.
 It’s also an important reference for families to understand.

 2. Social Opportunities During the Day